Tip: Start typing in the input box for immediate search results.

 You start by dragging & dropping the form fields (which are represented by chips) to the right side and arranging and sorting them by your needs.
 From there on you have other options to further customize your fields.

-Let’s say you want to create a different Contact form.
+Let’s assume you want to create a different Contact form.

 What you would do in this case is drag fields from different categories from the left side to the right side and create a new group with the pencil button and name the group for example Contact.

-- Opens the context menu of a field (Edit/Delete).
-Deletion is only possible by moving the field to another group.
+Opens the context menu of a field (Edit/Delete).

 How to change the form group order/field order